 We start by assuming the value of any impression is equal to what it would have cost to buy that same impression via another media channel.

-We’re using what is known as an Ad Value Equivalence (AVE) modeling of media value.
+We use the Ad Value Equivalency (AVE) modeling of media value.
 The AVE model allows us to include the value of impressions in an overall campaign’s return and is a core part of any return-on-investment modeling exercise.

-The AVE is often a very small percentage of the overall campaign value, but if you found yourself in the news cycle or had a pop start caught holding the brand, it can quickly spike.
+The AVE is often a tiny percentage of the overall campaign value, but if you found yourself in the news cycle or had a pop start caught holding the brand, it can quickly spike.

 At the heart of the AVE model is the cost of media buys.